amplify-education/serverless-domain-manager/README.md

   - serverless-domain-manager
 ```

-Add the plugin configuration (example for `serverless.foo.com/api`).
+Add the plugin configuration to create a domain for a REST API (example for `serverless.foo.com/api`).

 ```yaml
 custom: